911: Call if you can, text if you can't

 file a Police Report:

-About the Richmond Department of Emergency Communications
+About the Richmond Department of Emergency Communications, Preparedness and Response

 We exist to answer and dispatch all 911 and non-emergency calls as well as provide and support public safety infrastructures for citizens and other stakeholders of Richmond, internal City departments and other external partners in order to ensure safety by linking the public with first responders and other non-emergency services so that we deliver efficient, expedient, courteous quality service which promotes a safe, supportive, and thriving community.

 We sustain customer trust by providing reliable emergency communications services in a timely and efficient manner.

 In 2022, the Office of Emergency Management and the Department of Emergency Communications merged to become the Department of Emergency Communications, Preparedness and Response (DECPR.)
 DECPR is designated as the Public Safety Answering Point (PSAP) for the City of Richmond’s E-911 telephone system and is charged with the appropriate routing of E-911 and non-emergency calls for service.
 The department is responsible for the coordination of all emergency radio and telephone communications for Public Safety Agencies of the City of Richmond.

 In the event of an emergency, such as an accident with injuries or a crime in progress, please call 911.
 If you cannot call, you may send a text to 911.

 Learn how to be prepared for city-wide emergencies and disasters